Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 Heini has therefore developed her own "digital-tactile pedagogy" based on the National Curriculum and on her own, extensive experience of teaching and training.
 It acknowledges that all learners are different and enables her students “to learn a language whatever their level of ability.”
 Heini teaches common concepts through textbooks or by using either digital or tactile exercises.
 Students are able (and motivated) to use the resources that best suit their learning style, helping them to “learn and advance at their own pace.”
 Students are also able to demonstrate their understanding through a variety of assessment methods.

 The pictures below provide examples of Syyrilä’s digital-tactile approach to language teaching.
-They highlight different ways for students to learn word order in German through tactile exercises, digital exercises using a digital language teaching solution, Reactored, and emphasise how both combine to enforce the pedagogical plan.
+They highlight different ways for students to learn word order in German through tactile exercises, digital exercises using Sanako's digital language teaching solution, Reactored, and emphasise how both combine to enforce the pedagogical plan.
 Communicating and working in pairs and groups are also essential in her classroom.

 This tactile exercise uses Lego bricks to teach the principles of word order in German.
 Students work in pairs by forming the sentences which they also say aloud and translate into Finnish.